Statue of Liberty: Early National Park Service years (1933–1982)

 In 1956, an Act of Congress officially renamed Bedloe's Island as Liberty Island, a change advocated by Bartholdi generations earlier.
 The act also mentioned the efforts to found an American Museum of Immigration on the island, which backers took as federal approval of the project, though the government was slow to grant funds for it.
-Nearby Ellis Island was made part of the Statue of Liberty National Monument by proclamation of President Lyndon Johnson in 1965.
-In 1972, the immigration museum, in the statue's base, was finally opened in a ceremony led by President Richard Nixon.
+Nearby Ellis Island was made part of the Statue of Liberty National Monument by the proclamation of President Lyndon Baines Johnson in 1965.
+In 1972, the immigration museum in the statue's base was finally opened in a ceremony led by President Richard Nixon.
 The museum's backers never provided it with an endowment to secure its future and it closed in 1991 after the opening of an immigration museum on Ellis Island.

 In 1970, Ivy Bottini led a demonstration at the statue where she and others from the National Organization for Women's New York chapter draped an enormous banner over a railing which read "WOMEN OF THE WORLD UNITE!"

-Beginning December 26, 1971, 15 anti-Vietnam War veterans occupied the statue, flying a US flag upside down from her crown.
-They left December 28 following a federal court order.
-The statue was also several times taken over briefly by demonstrators publicizing causes such as Puerto Rican independence, opposition to abortion, and opposition to US intervention in Grenada.
+Beginning December 26, 1971, fifteen anti-Vietnam War veterans occupied the statue, flying a US flag upside down from her crown.
+They left on December 28 following a federal court order.
+The statue was also several times taken over briefly by demonstrators who were publicizing causes such as Puerto Rican independence, opposition to abortion, and opposition to US intervention in Grenada.
 Demonstrations with the permission of the Park Service included a Gay Pride Parade rally and the annual Captive Baltic Nations rally.

 A powerful new lighting system was installed in advance of the American Bicentennial in 1976.
 The statue was the focal point for Operation Sail, a regatta of tall ships from all over the world that entered New York Harbor on July 4, 1976, and sailed around Liberty Island.
 The day concluded with a spectacular display of fireworks near the statue.